2024–25 Leicester City F.C. season: April

-Leicester began April by losing 2-0 away to reigning champions Manchester City.
-The defeat kept up their goalless run since January and meant with Wolves winning 1-0 against West Ham, that Leicester were now 12 points off safety with 8 games left to play.
+Leicester began April by losing 2–0 away to reigning champions Manchester City.
+The defeat kept up their goalless run since January and meant with Wolves winning 1–0 against West Ham, that Leicester were now 12 points off safety with 8 games left to play.

-Leicester then faced Newcastle United at home on the 7th of April. they lost 3-0, meaning the foxes had now lost 8 games in a row at home without scoring, setting a new record in English Football.
+Leicester then faced Newcastle United at home on 7 April. they lost 3–0, meaning the foxes had now lost 8 games in a row at home without scoring, setting a new record in English Football.
 With Wolves winning again, Leicester were now 15 points off safety with 7 games left to play making their chances of survival slimmer and slimmer.

 Leicester then faced Brighton & Hove Albion away from home knowing they needed to win to start a push for safety.
 João Pedro opened the scoring with a penalty in the 31st minute before Stephy Mavididi equalised for the foxes, scoring the club's first goal since the win over Tottenham in late January.
-Brighton would retake the lead with another penalty from João Pedro but Leicester would equalise again through Caleb Okoli with the game finishing as a 2-2 draw.
+Brighton would retake the lead with another penalty from João Pedro but Leicester would equalise again through Caleb Okoli with the game finishing as a 2–2 draw.
 This ended Leicester's run of 8 defeats in a row but with Wolves winning for the 4th game in a row the next day, Leicester were now 17 points off safety with 6 games left to play meaning unless they won their next game against league leaders Liverpool they would be relegated.